 Charles C. Weathers, MBA, Founder & President of The Weathers Group, leads four of the five seminar sessions.

 Charles is a nationally known speaker, writer and consultant who is a recognized expert on nonprofit leadership, organizational effectiveness and performance improvement.
-He and his team will provide creative, interactive learning opportunities for participants to address current organizational and leadership challenges in a confidential, open-dialogue learning environment.
+Read about Charles' background and expertise here.

 "As a member of the 2017 class of Carolina Leadership Seminars for new execs, I want to share how much I learned from Charles Weathers and my fellow participants.
 I also formed really great new connections.
-In fact, Zakiya Esper, Sowing Seeds into the Midlands’s executive director, who was in my class, and I collaborated on a Photovoice project called Seen and Heard: Women and Girls in the Midlands, We also honored Zakiya at our International Women’s Day luncheon this year.
+In fact, Zakiya Esper, Sowing Seeds into the Midlands’s executive director, who was in my class, and I collaborated on a Photovoice project called Seen and Heard: Women and Girls in the Midlands.We also honored Zakiya at our International Women’s Day luncheon this year.
 The opportunity to meet and interact with execs from across the state in an ongoing learning environment was much appreciated and will continue to bear fruit in the community."

-Ann Warner, CEO WREN-Women’s Rights & Empowerment Network
+Ann Warner, CEO, WREN-Women’s Rights & Empowerment Network

 For More Information: